alisa-kz/alisa-kz/README.md

 About me:
 - Hi!
 My name is Alisa.
-I am a Python developer
+I'm currently learning Python
 - Have a degree in building construction
-- Learning Django

 Skills:
 - Python